kangarko/Foundation/README.md

 - 1.2.5 (from 2012) - Of course, there are things that don't work due to lacking API, but it loads and you can build with Foundation!
 - 1.3.2, 1.4.7, 1.5.2, 1.6.4
+- 1.7.10
-- 1.7.10, 1.8.8
+- 1.8.8
 - 1.9.x, 1.10.x, 1.11.x, 1.12.x
 - 1.13.x, 1.14.x, 1.15.x, 1.16.x, 1.17.x
-- We continously update for newer versions but sometimes forget to update this here, but it does not mean that the library is incompatible!
+- We continously update for newer versions but sometimes forget to update it here, but it does not mean that the library is incompatible!

 ### Compiling and using